-- 1. Open Foglight Web Console. - 2.
-From the navigation pane, select: Administration. - 3.
-Click "Licenses" in the Administer Server section. - 4.
-Install the appropriate license key to run the cartridge. - 5.
-Return to the Administration dashboard. - 6.
-Click "Cartridges" in the Administer Server section. - 7.
-Load the MySQLAgent-5_x.car file by clicking the Install Cartridge button.
-Leave the "Enable on Install" check box checked when installing the cartridge. - 8.
-Once the installation is completed on the Foglight Management Server, the MySQL Agent Cartridge will appear in this list below as an installed cartridge.
+- 1 Open the Foglight Web Console. - 2 From the navigation pane, select: Administration. - 3 Click Licenses in the Administer Server section. - 4 Install the appropriate license key to run the cartridge. - 5 Return to the Administration dashboard. - 6 Click Cartridges in the Administer Server section. - To install the Foglight for MySQL Cartridge: - a Load the MySQLAgent-6_x.car file by clicking Install Cartridge.
+Leave Enable on Install selected when installing the cartridge. - b Once the installation is completed on the Foglight Management Server, the MySQL Agent Cartridge will appear in this list below as an installed cartridge. - To install the MySQL PI Cartridge: - a If you want to enable SQL Performance Investigator, ensure the DB_MySQL PI cartridge is installed. - b Load the DB_MySQL_PI-6_x.car file by clicking Install Cartridge.
+Leave the Enable on Install check box checked when installing the cartridge. - c Once the installation is completed on the Foglight Management Server, the DB_MySQL_PI and DB_MySQL_PI_UI Cartridges will appear in this list below as installed cartridges.